Gifsplanation via Latent Shift: A Simple Autoencoder Approach to Counterfactual Generation for Chest X-rays: Introduction

 It is important to understand why a neural network model is making a prediction to ensure that it is using features that we would expect as well as discovering what unknown features a model is using.
 Typically 2D attribution maps are used which are based on a 1st order approximation of the neural network \cite{Simonyan2014} but these have limitations as they may just represent edges \citep{Adebayo2018SanityChecks} or simply not indicate the features that are really being used \citep{Viviano2020, Arun2020MedicalSaliency,Arun2020CXRSanityCheck}.

 Recently, the idea to visualize predictions via exaggerating features that change the predictions of a model has been discussed by \citet{Singla2020Exaggeration,Singla2021BlackBoxSmoothly}.
-This exaggeration is the result of a neural network's ability to hallucinate features \citep{cohen2018distribution} which is known to be controllable \citep{mirza2014conditional, Wang2020LatentStyle}.
+This exaggeration is the result of a neural network's ability to hallucinate features \citep{cohen2018distribution,Baumgartner2018VisualFeatureAttribution} which is known to be controllable \citep{mirza2014conditional, Wang2020LatentStyle}.
 Instead of simply generating images of a specific class, these exaggeration methods can explain the specific features used by a classifier to make each prediction.
 This is valuable in detecting when a model predicts using incorrect spurious correlates to ensure it is right for the right reasons \cite{Ross2017rrr, Zech2018}.
-While most image pathology prediction models have expected causal relationships where specific image regions explicitly lead to the classification label, models predicting future risk do not have such a causal relationship.
-In these scenarios, it is valuable to learn which features are being used in a well performing model where the correct features are not known, such as when predicting ``5 year mortality".
+While most image pathology prediction models have expected causal relationships where specific image regions explicitly lead to the classification label (Enlarged heart $\rightarrow$ Cardiomegaly), models predicting future risk (e.g. 5 year mortality) do not have such a known causal relationship.
+In these scenarios, we can learn which features are being used with these methods and viewing the counterfactual image.

-However, there are two major downsides to existing approaches to this task.
+However, there are two major downsides to existing approaches to this task which limit their adoption.
 1) They are based on GANs \citep{Goodfellow2014GANs} which can be very difficult and time consuming to train because of loss function stability and hyperparameter sensitivity.
 2) They are monolithic models that require the generative and discriminative components to be trained together which prevents working with existing pretrained models.

 One would prefer an approach which is modular, as simple as possible to implement, and able to work with any existing classifier as a drop in replacement for gradient based attribution maps.

 Our approach requires a latent variable model, such as a simple autoencoder $D(E(x))$ where $E$ is the encoder and $D$ is the decoder, and a classifier $f$ which predicts a target $y$ as follows: $y = f(x)$.
 The latent variable model and the classifier are trained independently without any special considerations except for being differentiable.
 We specifically use an autoencoder because it is simple to implement and train and we believe this will increase adoption of this method.